Let It Bee FAQs

 How much money is the council saving by not cutting as frequently

-At the moment, Let it Bee is a trial and we still have the same costs for maintaining all our parks and open spaces.
+We still have the same costs for maintaining all our parks and open spaces.
 If the trial is successful, we plan to extend the number of areas we cut less frequently and will be able to make long term changes to our grounds maintenance service to reduce our costs.

 Contact us - Parks